codex-storage/codex-research/rfc/dag-1-bandwidth-incentives.md

 Notice that this requires only an exchange of signed updates between Alice and Bob.
 Signatures from and communication with the intermediary are not necessary.

+### Cashless entry

+Dagger allows for cashless entry; participation in the network without a need to lock up funds upfront.
+This works as follows:

+  1. A new peer -Carol- opens up a ledger channel with an intermediary, with an allocation of 0 funds to Carol.
+Because Carol initially has no funds in the channel, the intermediary does not require a deposit from Carol in the `AssetHolder` contract.
+  2. Carol can now start to offer services in the Dagger network, for instance to Dave.
+Carol, Dave and the intermediary can open a virtual channel, which allows Dave to pay Carol for services rendered.
+When the virtual channel is closed, the earned funds are moved to Carols ledger channel.

 Open Questions
 --------------